SanjivDS/CS6120_NLP_FinalProject/README.md

 ### 2. Install Dependencies
 Make sure to install all the required packages (see below or `requirements.txt`).
+Make sure to use personal access token from the Hugging face library before running

 ### 3. Execute
 The pipeline will print: